PeteJames21/Fix_My_Code_Challenge/0x00-challenge/README.md

 ## 1-print_square.js
 The Javascript code does not correctly print square sizes >= 10.
 Modify the file to fix the bug.

+## 2-sort.rb
+The Ruby code is supposed to sort integers in ascending order but fails to do so correctly.
+Modify the file so that the sorting is done as intended.